Successfully integrating AI in industry

 AI in industry is used for predictive maintenance, quality control, automated production processes, efficiency improvements and data analysis to minimise downtime and maximise productivity.

-Is Industry 4.0 artificial intelligence?
+Is Industry 4.0 the same as artificial intelligence?

-Industry 4.0 refers to the fourth industrial revolution, the digital transformation of the manufacturing industry.
+No. Industry 4.0 refers to the fourth industrial revolution, the digital transformation of the manufacturing industry.
 This includes the use of AI, but is not limited to it.

 What types of AI are there?